funfair-tech/fun-wallet-docs/docs/guide/web-sdk/installing-sdk.md

 $ npm install @funfair/wallet-sdk
 ```

-## Reference The Web SDK
+## Reference the Web SDK

-Once installed you need to drop the below script into your `<head>` html tag:
+Once installed you need to drop the below script into your `<head>` HTML tag:

 ```js
 <script